obartunov/sqljsondoc/README.jsonpath.md

 SELECT JSON_VALUE(jsonb '1', 'lax $[0]' ERROR ON ERROR); -- returns 1
 </code></pre>
 <h2 id="jsonpath-in-postgresql">JSONPATH in PostgreSQL</h2>
 <p>In PostgreSQL the SQL/JSON path language is implemented as  <strong>JSONPATH</strong>  data type - the binary representation of parsed SQL/JSON path expression to effective query JSON data.
-Path expression is a path mode (strict | lax), followed by a   sequence of path elements,  started from path  variable, path literal or  expression in parentheses.</p>
+Path expression is a path mode (strict | lax), followed by a  path, which is a  sequence of path elements,  started from path  variable, path literal or  expression in parentheses.</p>
 <dl>
 <dt><strong>path literal</strong></dt>
 <dd>JSON primitive types : unicode text, numeric, true, false, null</dd>